 SettlementCheck

 No. You are not required to use the solicitor your employer suggests.
-You have the right to choose any solicitor you want for independent legal advice on your settlement agreement.
-This is not just a courtesy.
+You have the right to choose any solicitor you want for independent legal advice.
+This is not a courtesy.
 It is built into the legal process.

 Before a settlement agreement is legally binding, you must receive independent legal advice from a qualified solicitor or other relevant adviser.
 This is set out in Section 203 of the Employment Rights Act 1996.